 What is the best camera for bloggers right now?

-So, after all of that, I’m going to try and explain what is the best blogger camera 2019.
+So, after all of that, I’m going to try and explain what is the best camera for bloggers for 2020.

 Firstly, it always comes down to budget.
 If you’re on a low budget then your choices are limited.
 If you have all the money in the world, then you have a lot more choice.
 Simples.